jiangkuanli/jiangkuanli.github.io/_pages/about.md

 - Excellent Team in Social Practice (Oct 2024, Team of 5, Rank 3)

 # 📖 Education
-- *2024.09 - Present*: Graduate student in Artificial Intelligence, University of Electronic Science and Technology of China (UESTC)
+- *2024.09 - Present*: Graduate student in Software Engineering, University of Electronic Science and Technology of China (UESTC)
-- *2021.09 - 2025.06*: B.Eng. in Artificial Intelligence, Yangzhou University
+- *2021.09 - 2025.06*: Bachelor’s degree in Artificial Intelligence, Yangzhou University

 # 💬 Invited Talks
 - To be updated